OnlyFans Burnout Is Real — And It Will End Your Career Before the Algorithm Does

 Step 4: Return Gradually

-At first returning at full intensity feels like the fastest way to make up for lost time.
-Later, you realize returning gradually with high quality beats returning fast with depleted energy.
+Returning at full intensity after burnout recovery feels like the fastest way to make up for lost time.
+Returning gradually with high quality actually beats returning fast with depleted energy.
 Post less frequently initially while focusing on quality and genuine enjoyment of the work.

 FAQ